Presence Tutorial

 applications and users that are managed by the server.
 Only the client requests

 that address the root defined here are accepted.
-If the root URI has the "https"
+If the root URI has the

-scheme, the server will listen for requests in TLS mode.
-The X509 certificate
+listen for requests in TLS mode.
+The X509 certificate and private key that will

-and private key that will identify the server are loaded using the values in
+identify the server are loaded using the values in the [TLS]

 section.